Joe Rock: Ton of Fun

 From the Joe Rock Studios came the "A Ton Of Fun" series of comedy shorts, promoted at the time as 'starring the three fattest men on the screen'.
 The series was launched in 1925 and ran two years.
 Alternatively known as The Three Fatties, they were played in order of girth by Hilliard "Fat" Karr, Kewpie Ross and Frank "Fatty" Alexander.
 The films were Tailoring (1925), All Tied Up (1925), Three Wise Goofs (1925), Heavy Love (1926), The Heavy Parade (1926), Three of a Kind (1926), Old Tin Shoes (1927), Three Missing Links (1927), and Campus Romeos (1927).
-Produced by Joe Rock, the shorts were made by Poverty Row studio Standard Cinema Corporation and released by Joseph P. Kennedy, Sr.'s Film Booking Offices of America, (F.B.O.).
+Produced by Joe Rock, the shorts were made by Poverty Row studio Standard Cinema Corporation and released by Joseph P. Kennedy Sr.'s Film Booking Offices of America, (F.B.O.).

-Ironically, comedian-turned-producer Joe Rock, who created the series, did not think The Three Fatties were fat enough.
+Ironically, Rock did not think The Three Fatties were fat enough.
 Frank Alexander and Kewpie Ross were actually padded far beyond their natural waistlines.
 Built on the premise that three fat men were funnier than one, Rock created a surprising number of outlandish situations for the trio during the series long run.